hmrc/income-tax-mtd-changelog/README.md

 ### 13 June 2025

+#### Individual Calculations API

+The following change is now available in Sandbox for versions 8.0

+Add a new `highIncomeChildBenefitCharge` object within the calculation object and a new `highIncomeBenefitCharge` field within `calculation.taxCalculation.incomeTax` for tax years 2025–26 onwards for the following endpoint:
+- Retrieve a Self Assessment Tax Calculation

 #### Individuals Savings Income API

 The following change is now available in Sandbox for version 2.0